theclimbersclub/website/src/_docs/membership/payments.md

 ### Changing banks

 In theory when you change banks using the full switch service, your existing direct debits move to your new bank and there is nothing to do.
 However if you don't use the full service, ie leave your old account open, you'll need to maintain a balance to cover club bills or enrol on the new GoCardless service.
-There is paper based form to fill in any more.
+There is no paper based form to fill in any more.

 ## GoCardless setup